Everton 1-5 Atalanta

 Goal!

 Goal!
 Everton 0, Atalanta 2.
-Bryan Cristante (Atalanta) header from the centre of the box to the top left corner.
+Bryan Cristante (Atalanta) header from the left side of the six yard box to the bottom left corner.
 Assisted by Alejandro Gomez with a cross following a corner.

 Corner, Atalanta.
 Conceded by Nikola Vlasic.